atsjj/ember-thomas-pastinsky/README.md

 Thomas' last completed work was on the "Primeape" project, which he code-named.
 That is the Ember application that will accompany this addon.
 It is also the application that we wish to recognize as the one he shipped.

 If it was not for the efforts of Thomas, we would not have shipped and we would have missed our deadline.
-We are all grateful for his effort, doing so and completing his first major Ember application!
+We are all grateful for his effort, doing so and completing his first major Ember application for Summit!

 Therefore, the AMPS project management portal for Summit Electric Supply